Liber XV, The Gnostic Mass: Mystic Marriage and Consummation of the Elements

-The Eucharist is perfected and consumed.
+The Cake of Light is perfected and consumed.
 The Priest gives the final benediction.
 The Priest, Deacon, and Children exit.
 The People exit.

-Narrative of the Gnostic Mass
+Narrative

 The People enter into the ritual space, where the Deacon stands at the Altar of Incense (symbolic of Tiphareth on the Tree of Life).
 She takes the Book of the Law and places it on the super-altar within the great Veil, and proclaims the Law of Thelema in the name of IAO.
 Returning, she leads the People in the Gnostic Creed, which announces a belief (or value) in the Lord, the Sun, Chaos, Air, Babalon, Baphomet, the Gnostic Catholic Church, the communion of Saints, the Miracle of the Mass (i.e. the Eucharist), as well as confessions of their birth as incarnate beings and the eternal cycle of their individual lives.

 The Virgin then enters with the two Children, and greets the People.
 She moves in a serpentine manner around the Altar of Incense and the Font (symbolizing the unwinding of the Kundalini Serpent which is twined around the base of the spine) before stopping at the Tomb.
 She tears down the veil with her Sword, and raises the Priest to life by the power of Iron, the Sun, and the Lord.
 He is lustrated and consecrated with the four elements (water and earth, fire and air), and then invested with his scarlet Robe and crowned with the golden Uraeus serpent of wisdom.
 Finally, she gently strokes his Lance eleven times, invoking the Lord.

 The Priest lifts up the Virgin and takes her to the High Altar, seating her "upon the summit of the Earth."
 After he purifies and consecrates her, he closes the Veil and circumambulates the temple three times, followed by the remaining officers.
-They take their place before the Altar of Incense, kneeling in adoration (along with all the People), while the Priest takes the first step upon the Dais before the Veil.
-In this symbolic crossing of the Abyss, the Priest begins with his first oration, invoking Nuit, the goddess of the infinite night sky.
+They take their place before the Altar of Incense, kneeling in adoration (along with all the People), while the Priest takes the first step upon the Dais before the Veil and begins his first oration, invoking Nuit, the goddess of the infinite night sky.
 The Priestess calls to him as Nuit, enticing the Priest to ascend to her.
 He then takes the second step, and identifies as Hadit, the infinitely condensed center of all things — the Fire of every star and the Life in every person.
 The Deacon leads the congregation to rise and he delivers the Calendar.
 The Priest takes his third and final step before the Veil, invoking Ra-Hoor-Khuit, the Crowned and Conquering Child of the New Aeon.
-With his Lance, he parts the Veil, revealing the Priestess who sits (sometimes naked) upon the High Altar.
+With his Lance, he parts the Veil, revealing the Priestess who sits (typically naked) upon the High Altar.
 He greets her with the masculine powers of Pan and she returns it with eleven kisses on the Lance.
 He kneels in adoration.